 Dry and full-bodied, this white Anjou stands out as much for its freshness as for its surprising aromatic finesse, dominated by notes of white fruit, marshmallow, and mirabelle plum paste.
 The oak then comes to the fore alongside candied apricot.
-On the palate, the silky texture is immediately apparent, with a very well-balanced interplay of alcohol and acidity.
-Its roundness is accompanied by a burst of freshness with a slight mineral bitterness.
-Don’t wait to discover it!
+On the palate, the silky texture is immediately apparent, with a beautifully balanced interplay of alcohol and acidity.
+Its roundness is accompanied by a burst of freshness with a hint of mineral bitterness.
+Don’t wait to try it!

 Starting at €99 on your first order